Letters, diaries, and memoirs describing people, cultures, geography, and other aspects of domestic and foreign travel.

 0.25 cubic feet (3 folders)

-The Branson Lodging Postcards collection includes postcards and a travel brochure from several motels and lodges that existed in Branson during its emergence as a tourist destination.
+The Branson, Missouri, Lodging Postcards collection includes postcards and a travel brochure from several motels and lodges that existed in Branson during its emergence as a tourist destination.
 The collection focuses on the Anchor Travel Village.

 Bright, Mary Dwight Eaman (1888-1981), Papers, 1912-1913, (C0960)